Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US013/01.requirements-engineering/Readme.md

-# US 006 - To submit a request
+# US 013 - List all employees working in every store

 ## 1. Requirements Engineering